+Japanese vending machines are at the forefront of a convenience renaissance, and no nation will ever be able to catch up.
 There are 5.52 million vending machines in Japan, according to the nation’s tourism board.
-There are actually more vending machines in Japan than sushi restaurants and Play Station 4s, and some of them are downright bizarre.
-There are Japanese vending machines can tell you the weather, help you take a selfie, or use facial recognition software to guess your age and gender and then offer a personalized beverage recommendation.
+For reference, that means more vending machines than sushi restaurants and Playstation 4s.
+You’ll find Japanese vending machines that can tell you the weather, help you take a selfie, or use facial recognition software to guess your age and gender and then offer a personalized beverage recommendation.

 Kotaku credits the rise of vending machines in Japan to the country’s population boom after World War II.
-They offered vendors, especially beverage companies, an easy way to expand their product’s reach:
+They offered vendors, especially beverage companies, an easy way to expand their product’s reach.

 Since vending machines are now a key part of the country’s retail infrastructure, people are accustomed to not only seeing vending machines, but using them.
 At this point, it’s less that vending machines are popular, and more that they are interwoven into Japanese society.